On the Existence of Universal Simulators of Attention: Introduction

 To put the problem into perspective, we highlight that theoretical analyses of transformers often involve \emph{hard} (\emph{unique} or \emph{average}) attentions.
-The language, \textsf{PARITY}=$\{w\in\{0,1\}^* \mid \#_1(w) = 0 (\operatorname{mod} 2)\}$ in particular, has been contextual in most of the investigations. \cite{hahn-2020-theoretical} pointed out the inability of transformers toward recognizing the language.
-Although the learnability of such transformers did not prove amenable \citep{bhattamishra2020ability}, \citeauthor{chiang2022overcoming}'s way of overcoming the drawback marked the explicit construction of a multi-layer multi-head $\softmax$ attention transformer (SMAT).
-The language, $k\text{-\textsf{PARITY}} = \{w\in\{0,1\}^n \mid S \subset \{0,1,\dots,n-1\} \text{ and } \sum_{i_j \in S} w_{i_j} = 0 (\operatorname{mod} 2) \}$ where $|S|=k \ll n$, has been shown single-layer multi-head SMAT-learnable by \citeauthor{han2025attention}.
-To further detail the representational power, of such SMATs, we mention the task $\text{Match}_2 = \{(s_i,s_j) \mid (s_i+s_j) = 0 (\operatorname{mod} p)\}$, proposed by \cite{sanford2023representational}, where $S = (s_1,s_2,\dots,s_{|S|}) \in \{1,2,\ldots,p\}^{|S|}\}$ and $p$ is very large.
-While the same can be solved using a single-layer single-head SMAT $\text{Match}_3$, an extension with three variables does not follow suit even with the multi-layer multi-head extension.
+The language \textsf{PARITY}=$\{w\in\{0,1\}^* \mid \#_1(w) \mod 2 = 0\}$ in particular, has been contextual in most of the investigations. \cite{hahn-2020-theoretical} pointed out the inability of transformers to recognize the language.
+Although the learnability of such transformers was not amenable \citep{bhattamishra2020ability}, \citeauthor{chiang2022overcoming}'s approach to overcoming this drawback entailed the explicit construction of a multi-layer multi-head $\softmax$ attention transformer (SMAT).
+The language, $k\text{-\textsf{PARITY}} = \{w\in\{0,1\}^n \mid S \subset \{0,1,\dots,n-1\} \text{ and } (\sum_{i_j \in S} w_{i_j}) \mod 2 = 0 \}$ where $|S|=k \ll n$, has been shown single-layer multi-head SMAT-learnable by \citeauthor{han2025attention}.
+To further detail the representational power of such SMATs, we mention the pair detection task $\text{Match}_2$, defined as $\text{Match}_2(S)_{i \in [|S|]} = \mathbbm{1}\{\exists j \mid (s_i+s_j) \mod p = 0\}$, where $S = (s_1,s_2,\dots,s_{|S|}) \in \{1,2,\ldots,p\}^{|S|}\}$ and $p$ is very large \citep{sanford2023representational}.
+While the same can be solved using a single-layer single-head SMAT, $\text{Match}_3$, an extension with three variables does not follow suit, even with the multi-layer multi-head extension.
+It may be worth mentioning here that even though a simple average hard attention transformer (AHAT) can be realized to compute the task $\text{Match}_2$ (see \autoref{lst:Match2} for a RASP implementation), the goal of this work is to go beyond prescribing task-specific AHATs.
+In specific terms, we aim to propose a universal simulator $\mathcal{U}$ composed of transformer encoders that can replicate any single-layer multi-head SMATs, including the one designed exclusively for $\text{Match}_2$.
 Our construction consolidates both notions of attention (hard and soft) into a unified computational model (namely $\mathcal{U}$) capable of performing any single-layer multi-head attention.
-As a stepping stone, our investigation simulates single-layer multi-head SMATs using (average) hard attention transformers, in line with \cite{yang2024simulating}.
-In particular, we use Restricted Access Sequence Processing (RASP) \citep{weiss21a}, a formal, human-readable framework that models transformer computation with parallel, attention-driven processing while enforcing constraints like fixed computation depth, elementwise operations, and pairwise token dependencies.
-Our construction of $\mathcal{U}$ utilizes RASP such that given a single-layer transformer-attention $T$ and an input $X$, the output (say, $T(X)$), becomes \emph{exactly} equal to the output of $\mathcal{U}$ on receiving the pair $\langle T, X\rangle$ (see \autoref{fig:U}).
-By explicitly formulating the transformations required to simulate matrix operations, including transposition, multiplication, and inversion within the constraints of a transformer, our work provides a novel foundation for understanding the representational capacity of self-attention.
+As a stepping stone, our investigation simulates single-layer multi-head SMATs using (A)HATs, in line with \cite{yang2024simulating}.
+Our formulations are supported by Restricted Access Sequence Processing (RASP) \citep{weiss21a} implementations: a formal, human-readable framework that models transformer computation with parallel, attention-driven processing while enforcing constraints such as fixed computation depth, elementwise operations, and pairwise token dependencies.
+Specifically, given a single-layer transformer-attention $T$ and an input $X$, the $\mathcal{U}$ we construct is shown to realize the output (say, $T(X)$), on receiving the pair $\langle T, X\rangle$ (see \autoref{fig:U}).